Haxxnet/Compose-Examples/examples/arr-suite/README.md

   - Used to scan for movies
 - Qbittorrent
   - Used to download movies, tv shows, media in general
+  - A temporary password for the `admin` user will be printed to the container log on startup
 - Emby
   - Used to manage media and stream it